wix-incubator/erb/testing/wix-childprocess-testkit/README.md

 ## WixChildProcessTestkit(app, options, aliveCheck)
 Class, where constructor accepts parameters:

- - app, string, mandatory - path of an app .js file relative to your project root, ex. `./test/apps/app.js`;
+ - app, string, mandatory - path of an app .js file relative to your project root, ex. `./test/apps/express-app.js`;
  - options, object, mandatory:
   - timeout - integer, optional defaults to 10s. how long `start()` will wait for app to be ready, or otherwise for `aliveCheck` to return true;
   - env - environment object that will be passed on to started app - keys/values will be available under `process.env.*`;
+  - execArgv - array, transfers `execArgv` from parent process and adds any explicity provided ones.
  - aliveCheck, object that exposes function `invoke` - `invoke` is called multiple times and must call either `success` or `failure` callback upon completion.

 **aliveCheck** is an object exposing single function: